 An interview with Stefan Berner: ‘The information model is a fundamental tool for managers in the digital change’

-Stefan Berner (right) has implemented a great number of digitisation projects using information modelling in the past 30 years.
+Stefan Berner (right) has implemented a great number of digitalisation projects using information modelling in the past 30 years.

 No one expects an IT expert to proclaim a method to be an elementary tool for managers.
 This ‘tool’ looks technical at first glance – partially because it does remind one of a database schema.
 Upon closer inspection, however, the information model reveals itself to be a semantic reflection of real business and its challenges.
 In an interview, Stefan Berner explains why this model is a necessary tool especially for decision-makers and managers.
 You can find the free ‘Information modelling’ white-paper by Stefan Berner here.